How To Take Probiotics

 Which probiotic to choose?

 Another decision point around choosing a probiotic is whether to buy refrigerated or shelf-stable products.
 The easy answer?
 Buy refrigerated unless the box clearly states that the product is guaranteed shelf stable until a stated expiry date.
-Because bacteria are living organisms, refrigeration slows down their life cycle to preserve efficacy.
+Because probiotic bacteria are living organisms, refrigeration slows down their life cycle to preserve efficacy.
 Probiotics can be sitting out on the store shelves for a long time…you don’t want to spend your hard earned money on dead probiotics.
-For this reason, Bio-K+ capsules are sold refrigerated and have guaranteed potency for two years when refrigerated, but you may not know that Bio-K+ capsules are actually shelf-stable for three months!
+For this reason, Our Pro Line Bio-K+ capsules are sold refrigerated and our Original capsules do not require refrigeration, the bacterial count is guaranteed until the expiration date.

 Should I take a probiotic?